What is an object?

 from gpiozero import LED red = LED(17) red.on()

 LED object is created that represents the physical LED in code.
 The object is given the name

 red so that you can refer to that specific LED object.

 If another LED were wired up to pin 21, you could create another object with a different name to represent it:

 green = LED(21)

 One of the benefits of using object-oriented programming is that unnecessary details can be abstracted away in the implementation of the methods.
-We do not need to know the specifics of exactly how a method works to be able to use it, we simply need to know that when we call the method, we will achieve a desired outcome.
-In our example, we don’t need to know anything about the
+You do not need to know the specifics of exactly how a method works to be able to use it; you simply need to know that when you call the method, the desired outcome will be achieved.